Yandex Cloud

 • View all nested objects of the workbooks related to the appropriate collection and its nested collections.

-This role also includes the datalens.collections.limitedViewer and datalens.workbooks.viewer permissions.
+This role includes the datalens.collections.limitedViewer and datalens.workbooks.viewer permissions.

 datalens.collections.editordatalens.collections.editor

-You can assign the datalens.collections.editor role to a collection.
-It allows you to edit the relevant collection and all its nested collections, workbooks, and all objects within such workbooks.
+The datalens.collections.editor role is assigned for a collection and enables editing it and all its nested collections, workbooks, and all objects within such workbooks.
 In the DataLens UI, this role is referred to as Editor.
-You may want to only assign this role through the DataLens UI.
+We recommend assigning this role only via the DataLens UI.

 Users with this role can: